OE8FNK/eb6/README.md

-This are the new order of connections  with the "Mezzanine-PCB", which connects the ESP32 and the MAX2870 together, saveing lot of work with the connections and make the El burrito look much better
+This are the new order of connections  with the "Mezzanine-PCB", which connects the ESP32 and the MAX2870 together, saveing lot of work with the connections and make the El burrito look much better.

+For some test-tools like RX testing there is no need to make all connections, see comments in the program for wiring.

+*** FULL CONNECTION TABLE: ***

 ESP32 pin - goes to -  description